JanzenLiu/csci499_chengtsu/README.md

 Assume you are already in a directory containing the built executables.
 Below are instructions to get the system work.

-To run the KVStore server
+To run the KVStore server.
+When given the `--store <file>` flag, the key-value store server will store all operations to the given file; if the file already exists when it starts, it will first load entries from the specified previously-stored file and then store any new operations to that same file.
+If no flag is given, it will not store data to any file.
 ```
-./kvstore_server
+./kvstore_server [--store <file>]
 ```

 To run the FaaS server